CUQI-DTU/CUQIpy-FEniCS/README.md

 # CUQIpy-FEniCS
 CUQIpy-FEniCS is a plugin for [CUQIpy](https://github.com/CUQI-DTU/CUQIpy) software package.
 It provides an interface between FEniCS PDE models and CUQIpy modules.
+The documentation for CUQIpy-FEniCS can be found [here](https://cuqi-dtu.github.io/CUQIpy-FEniCS).

 ## Installation
 First install [FEniCS](https://fenicsproject.org/download/archive/), we